 Analogue wedding photography

-15 years ago I never thought a time would come when analogue would become so popular again, but as I write this in 2024 I am sat listening to Jessie Ware on a vinyl record and writing about photographing weddings on film.
+I never thought a time would come when analogue would become so popular again, but as I write this in 2024 I am sat listening to Jessie Ware on a vinyl record and writing about photographing weddings on film.
 I guess film photography never totally went away although I did store my old Nikon FM film cameras in my loft along with an enlarger and some processing equipment, they sat gathering dust for many years before I once again became interested in shooting some film.
-During those dust gathering years I did actually shoot a couple of rolls of film at one wedding for a photographer who wanted some negatives from his wedding to play around with, but otherwise fully embraced the digital world.
+During those dust gathering years I did actually shoot a couple of rolls of film at one wedding for a photographer who wanted some negatives from his wedding to play around with, but otherwise fully embraced the digital world until I became interested in film again.

 I dug out my JOBO processor and put a few rolls of HP5 and Kentmere 400 film through my cameras, perhaps call it nostalgia but I thoroughly enjoyed the process and decided I would offer 35mm film photography at weddings.
 For film wedding photography I shoot on a Leica rangefinder camera or Canon Eos1N SLR cameras with L series lenses and sometimes a Nikon FE.
 I like to work with Ilford HP5 plus film for black and white photography and Kodak Portra (400 or 800) or Cinestill 800T for colour.